 Every landlord wants to paint their property in the best light.
 And that’s fine — as long as guests won’t be disappointed when they see the real thing.

-Your listing photos are not the right place to show off your Photoshop skills.
-Your listing description is not the place to wax poetic.
+Your listing photos are not the right place to show off your Photoshop skills, and your listing description is not the place to wax poetic.

-By all means, show off the property’s strengths.
-Brag a little.
-But when it comes to your property’s weaknesses, be honest.
+By all means, show off the property’s strengths—brag a little.
+But be honest about its weaknesses.

 That doesn’t mean you can’t put a positive spin on them.
 If you’re renting out a small studio, “intimate” and “cozy” are reasonable alternatives to “cramped” and “tiny.”

-Your guests will rate your property not just overall, but also on the accuracy of your listing.
-And if they feel gypped when they arrive, they’ll leave terrible reviews: a fast way to sink your short-term rental business.
+Your guests will rate your property not just overall but also on the accuracy of your listing.
+If they feel gypped when they arrive, they’ll leave terrible reviews—a fast way to sink your short-term rental business.

 7. Accrue 5-Star Reviews ASAP